phucanh1939/notes/computer/notes/instruction/Instruction.md

   - Source Operands: Data or addresses required for the operation.
   - Destination Operand: Where the result is stored.

-Example (in a 32-bit instruction): opcode (6 bits) | rs (5 bits) | rt (5 bits) | rd (5 bits) | shamt (5 bits) | funct (6 bits)
+Example (in a 32-bit R-type instruction in MIPS): opcode (6 bits) | rs (5 bits) | rt (5 bits) | rd (5 bits) | shamt (5 bits) | funct (6 bits)

 --------------------------------------------------------------------------------------------------------------------------------------------